huzheng16/MutationalPatterns/README.md

 ## Load data

-This package is for the analysis of patterns in base substitution data only, therefore indel positions and positions with multiple alternative alleles are discarded.
+Example data for the package is provided in the MutationalPatterns data repository and consists of somatic mutation catalogues of 9 normal human adult stem cells from 3 tissues (Blokzijl et al., 2016).

-Define a function to download the example/test data from our data repository
+Define a function to download the example data from the MutationalPatterns data repository
   ```{r}
   download_example_data <- function(data_dir, samples) {
     dir.create(data_dir, recursive = TRUE, mode = "0755")